Property Due Diligence

 We bring expertise as financial and investigative experts to perform the due diligence of a property portfolio or individual property investment.
-As a purchaser of a property investment, our clients can be assured that the due diligence has been performed by real financial experts.
-We perform a collective due diligence on the entire property portfolio, each individual property’s cash flow, each individual lessee and each individual property’s purchase price.
+When considering a real estate investment, our clients can be assured that the due diligence will be performed by real financial experts.
+We carry out a collective due diligence on the entire property portfolio, each individual property’s cash flow, each individual lessee and each individual property’s purchase price.

-There are four aspects to any property investment due diligence:
+Four main areas are covered in property investment due diligence:

 1. Due diligence of the entire property portfolio.
 We determine, in simple terms, that for your X investment into a portfolio, you will get Y return over Z years.
 This involves determining the collective cash flows of each property, the internal rate of return, yield, present value, stress testing with multiple discount rates, and the taxes involved in the acquisition of the property portfolio.